Contains the active ingredient furosemide (frusemide)

 - magnesium stearate.

-This medicine is gluten-free and free of azo dyes.
+This medicine contains sugars as lactose.
+It is gluten free and free of azo dyes.

 Apotex Pty Ltd